Should I start with an App or Website?

 Those who’ll use your app or website pretty often during the day would want to have their interaction to be smooth and lag-free.
 Nobody would want to wait even for a minute to play games during their 15-minute metro ride or while waiting for a cab.
 Nobody has the time to bear with a slow platform for their needs.
 Imagine if you always had to access your favorite Social Media like Facebook, Instagram, or LinkedIn through your browser first and then having to sign in.
 Only after doing all that every time would you be able to read that message or know of the newly vacant position.
 Wouldn’t it be much better to get an immediate notification as soon as you receive the message?
 However, if you are targeting customers who would not be accessing your platform frequently, then installing a mobile app will be more time consuming as compared to visiting a website.

 Many companies and businesses may want to go for a mobile app first.
 It is a much more advanced and trending way to connect with consumers.
 But it can be a huge mistake too.
 Unless you have a mobile-based start-up, developing a website first, is the way to go, rather than spending some significant part of your budget in making a mobile app.
 Instead, you can try to make your website more user-friendly or even pay extra to make it rank up on the Search Engines.
-The final verdict is that there are many points that you must carefully consider before you choose whether you should build a website or a mobile application first.
+The final verdict is that there are many points that you must carefully consider before you make a choice should I start with an App or Website?.
 Amidst the Website vs. Mobile App, it’s challenging to pick an absolute winner.
 It all depends on you and your business requirements.
 With this article, we have all the advantages and disadvantages served before you, which you will have to weigh for yourself.